zeuslawyer/mock-interviewer-gpt/README.md

     npm install
     ```

-4. Set up environment variables:
+4. Set up the environment variables:
    Create a .env file in the root directory as `.env.local` with the following environment variables:

     ```bash